Mackay, Queensland

 Mackay (/məˈkaɪ/) is a city in the Mackay Region on the eastern or Coral Sea coast of Queensland, Australia.
 It is located about 803 km north of Brisbane, on the Pioneer River.
 Mackay is described as being in either Central Queensland or North Queensland, as these regions are not precisely defined.
 More generally, the area is known as the Mackay–Whitsunday Region.
-Nicknames of Mackay include the Sugar capital and Macktown.
+Nicknames of Mackay include the Sugar capital, Alexandra and Macktown.

-Founded in 1862 by British colonists as Alexandra, in honour of Princess Alexandra of Denmark, the city was later renamed after John Mackay.
-Sugarcane plantations became the economic foundations of the city, with the first being the Alexandra plantation established in 1867.
-These plantations used South Sea Islanders that had been blackbirded as indentured labourers or slaves.
+Founded in 1862 the settlement was originally known as Alexandra, in honour of Princess Alexandra of Denmark, and was later renamed Mackay after John Mackay.
+Sugar became the economic foundation of the city, with plantations using South Sea Islanders that had been blackbirded as indentured labourers or slaves.
 The trades ending in 1904 roughly coincided with the immigration of Mediterranean migrants from Italy and Malta beginning in 1891 to work the sugarcane plantations, and by the 1930s one third of Australia’s Italian migrants lived in North Queensland.
 The city was nearly destroyed in the 1918 cyclone, and the following reconstruction used primarily Art Deco and Spanish Mission architectural styles for which the city is famous.

+Mackay has a rich history and culture, known for its architecture, food, and as a cultural-melting pot.
+It has long established cross-cultural communities that have influenced the city; including Yuwi, South Sea Islanders, Italians, Maltese, and more recently Filipinos.
+Mackay is considered the capital of South Sea Islander culture, being home to the largest population in the nation.
+The city is noted for its seafood, tropical produce, public art and laneways, jazz scene, and festivals including the Mackay Festival of Arts and Jazz in the Park.

+Major landmarks in Mackay include, Bluewater Quay and river markets, Mackay Harbour, the Leichhardt Tree, the Bluewater Sculpture trail and the Kommo Toera trail through the Mackay Wetlands.
+The city's hinterland includes, Mount Blackwood, Eungella National Park including Finch Hatton Gorge, along with the expansive mountain bike trails between Eungella and Finch Hatton.
+Mackay's coastal highlights include, Cape Hillsborough, the national parks of Round Top and Flat Top islands and the UNESCO World Heritage Site of the Great Barrier Reef.